Leisure 17: Deck

 The cockpit provides space for up to four persons.
 A locker is placed between the cockpit and the stern.
 The stanchions and guard rail gives the Leisure 17 the appearance of a bigger cruiser and provide fixing points for protective fenders.
 A small pipe placed at the bow leads to the anchor chain locker.

 Sails

 Mechanical Propulsion

 Most Leisure 17 are equipped with an outboard.

-3.68kW (5 hp) is sufficient to reach hull speed.
+3.68 kW (5 hp) is sufficient to reach hull speed.

 Cabin

 The cabin is just a single room.
 The seats placed in the saloon provide two bunks.
 Two additional bunks can be found below the cockpit seats.
 The Leisure 17 was designed as a 4-person cruiser, but just two crew will fill the available storage and sleeping space.
 Although the boat is only 17 feet overall, it is equipped with a small galley and a chemical toilet.

 Point of interest

 The Leisure 17 is a seagoing cruiser.
-The sea-keeping abilities of the yacht were proved by John Adams, who crossed the Atlantic with his Leisure 17 in 1967 within 32 days.
+The sea-keeping abilities of the yacht were proved by John Adam, who crossed the Atlantic with his Leisure 17 in 1967 within 32 days.

 In March 2012, Turkish sailor Noyan Culum, left Bodrum in Turkey and sailed single-handed over eight months to Plymouth in the UK, via Gibraltar and crossing the Bay of Biscay.

-In December 2022 John-Kenneth D Habbershaw will sail a Leisure 17 across the Atlantic to raise money for four UK charities as part of the 'Sofa To Sailboat' project.
+John-Kenneth D Habbershaw is preparing to sail 'Poppet', a Leisure 17 across the Atlantic to raise money for four UK charities as part of the 'Sofa To Sailboat' project.
+He will be joined by Farris Collins, a former Team GB Powerlifter.